About Andrea Wojcik

 About John Nott

-I am MCS’s in-house historian.
-My role in the project is to look beyond the boundaries of the teaching hospital and to contextualise the technologies which are found there.
-To this end, I will be conducting oral histories with doctors, patients and medical administrators in the Netherlands, Ghana and Hungary.
-Oral histories will be bolstered by archival research and analyses of historical technologies in hospital archives and medical museums.
+I was MCS’s in-house historian.
+My role in the project was to look beyond the boundaries of the teaching hospital and to contextualise the technologies which are found there.
+To this end, I conducted oral histories with doctors, patients and medical administrators in the Netherlands, Ghana and Hungary.
+Oral histories were bolstered by archival research and analyses of historical technologies in hospital archives and medical museums.

-At Maastricht I am a member of the Department of Technology & Society Studies (TSS) and the Maastricht University Science, Technology & Society Studies (MUSTS) research group.Read more
+At Maastricht I was a member of the Department of Technology & Society Studies (TSS) and the Maastricht University Science, Technology & Society Studies (MUSTS) research group.Read more

 I grew up on the edge of London’s commuter belt, where I spent most of my time in what green spaces remain.
 Childhood daydreams were fostered by maps and history books, and I am extremely privileged to still be daydreaming about such things.